Introduction / History

 What Are Their Beliefs?

-The primary religion practiced by the Baras is Islam, a monotheistic religion built around the teachings of the Koran and of the prophet Mohammad.
-The Baras' Islam is heavily influenced by folk religion and animism.
+The Baras are primarily Muslims, but (like many Muslim peoples in Indonesia) they also practice folk religion and animism.
 The village shaman connects the Baras with the spirit world.
 The Baras believe that spirits inhabit the objects of nature such as trees, hills, rivers, mountains, animals and the sky.
 The shaman provides charms and performs rituals to protect the Baras from the evil spirits.

 What Are Their Needs?

 Muslims are taught at a young age that they have the perfect religious system and the perfect law, spelled out for them in the Koran.
 Before most of them have any contact with Christ followers they are taught that the Bible has been corrupted and that Jesus did not pay for our sins by dying on the cross.
-There are few if any followers of Christ among the Baras.
-There are currently no Christian resources available in the Baras language.
+This indoctrination creates significant barriers to the gospel.

-Pray that there will soon be a disciple making movement among them that will transform their communities and help them flourish as a people.
+Pray for a disciple making movement among the Baras that will transform their communities and help them flourish as a people.

 Scripture Prayers for the Baras in Indonesia.